ABOUT THE WOMEN’S EARTH & CLIMATE ACTION NETWORK (WECAN) INTERNATIONAL

 It is internationally recognized that women are critical to implementing climate change and sustainability solutions, however there is a lack of prominent mechanisms or platforms to wield a united effort into a defined movement.
-WECAN is engaging women's organizations worldwide, inside and outside the environmental arena, to join together and take action.
+WECAN is engaging women's organizations worldwide, from many sectors, to join together and take action.
 Our strategic focus is strengthening and building the capacity of women’s leadership worldwide as an essential ingredient to solving critical issues of climate mitigation and adaptation, while also transforming and healing our relationship with Nature.

 WECAN and allies present a Frontline Women’s Press Conference inside of UN COP21 climate negotiations

-WECAN Guiding Principles for new environmental, social, and economic paradigms
+WECAN International Guiding Principles for new environmental, social, and economic paradigms